DraftKings CEO Jason Robins is coming to Disrupt SF

-In May, the Supreme Court struck down a federal law that had banned gambling on sporting events in most states.
+In May, the U.S. Supreme Court struck down a federal law that had banned gambling on sporting events in most states.
 That ruling is set to unlock billions of dollars in new business opportunities for online fantasy sports sites like DraftKings.

 That’s why we’re absolutely thrilled to have DraftKings CEO Jason Robins join us on stage at Disrupt SF.